Nothing beats a cup of coffee, but with all the coffee drinks typically served in a coffee shop you can have a hard time keeping up.

 The Macchiato has a more obvious intensity to its flavor, as it is prepared with a single shot of espresso, a dash of milk, and a dash of foam.

 Why is a cortado served in a glass?

-The cortado is served in a glass instead of a ceramic cup because it's a smaller drink.
+The cortado is served in a small glass instead of a ceramic cup because it's a small drink.
 The ceramic cup is traditionally used for longer espresso and cappuccinos because it keeps the temperature of the drink high.
 However, the cortado is consumed quicker, so it doesn't need to stay as hot for long.

 Practical reasons aside, most coffee shops choose a glass instead of a cup simply for aesthetics.